Author Elizabeth Stone is quoted as saying,

 “Making the decision to have a child is momentous.
 It is to decide forever to have your heart go walking around outside your body.”

-I would like to add that seeing the Kindergarten-sized version on that heart get on the bus for the first time is just plain painful.
+I would add that watching the kindergarten-sized version of that heart get on the bus for the first time is just plain painful.
 At least it was for me.

 I will never forget the emotions that welled up inside of me the moment I saw that big, yellow beast come bellowing toward my son.
 Ok, maybe it wasn’t bellowing, but it was getting closer and closer.
 And when it stopped in front of us, with it’s little red stop sign flippantly waving hello, I thought I might be a goner.

-Alright, I guess it is important.
-And as I watched the wheels on the bus go ‘round and ‘round with my baby boy inside I tried to hold back the tears.
-My husband, who was going into work late that morning so that he could be there to watch this momentous occasion, shook his head and grinned at me as if knowing he’d dare not say his thoughts out loud.
+Yes, I guess it is important.
+But, as I watched the wheels on the bus go ‘round and ‘round with my baby boy inside I tried to hold back the tears.
+My husband, who was going into work late that morning so that he could be there to watch this momentous occasion, shook his head and grinned at me.
+He knew better than to say his thoughts out loud.
 Mommy is fragile right now.
 Handle with care.

-But low and behold, my baby boy made it through his first day of Kindergarten with flying colors.
-And what’s even more amazing is that I survived too!
+But low and behold, my baby boy made it through his first day of kindergarten with flying colors.
+And what’s even more amazing; I survived too!

 I guess it’s just like Céline Dion says; near, far, wherever you are… even if it’s off to your first day of a new season of life….my heart will go on!